Toilet Training an Older Child

 Private schools and private preschools are generally not bound to IDEA, so they can establish these rules.
 Public schools that are bound to IDEA cannot.
 If it is a placement that was decided upon by the IEP team, then no, they cannot.

-Think of it this way: Essentially the child is not toilet trained (at a later age than usual) due to their disability.
 Thus, excluding them from that school would be excluding them based upon their disability.
-But, some schools are allowed to do this, such as privates and charters.
+However, some schools are allowed to do this, such as private schools and charter schools.

 Toileting and Aides/Paraprofessionals

-If the (public school’s) reason is merely that they are not staffed to do it, that is not a valid reason.
-I understand that many union contracts prohibit teachers from entering restrooms with students, or assisting them with toileting.
 However, then the child needs a PCA or 1:1 to assist them with this.
 If the child otherwise belongs in gen ed for most of their day in order to obtain LRE, the school cannot choose a more restrictive placement based on one issue (toileting).

-It can get complicated, so feel free to join our Parent group if you have specific questions.
+It can get complicated, so feel free to join our Parent Group if you have specific questions.

 Adding Toilet Training to an IEP.